- What is the levy used for?

 - Why is the levy charged on vacant land?

-Prior to 1 July 2013, a fire services levy charge was added onto insurance premiums to recover the cost of insurers’ contributions to the Country Fire Authority and Metropolitan Fire Brigade.
+Before 1 July 2013, a fire services levy charge was added onto insurance premiums to recover the cost of insurers’ contributions to the Country Fire Authority and Metropolitan Fire Brigade.

 Following a recommendation from the Victorian Bushfires Royal Commission, the collection method was changed.
 From 1 July 2013, the levy was removed from insurance premiums, with property owners contributing via their council rates.